- Leadership and Faculty

-Dedicated emergency psychiatry training is provided at the Psychiatric Emergency Evaluation Center (PEEC) at HUP and the Hall Mercer Crisis Response Center (CRC) at PAH.
+Dedicated emergency psychiatry training is provided at HUP and the Crisis Response Center (CRC) at PAH.

 Residents begin their first outpatient psychotherapy case in January of this year, though they may begin earlier in second year if they choose.

-A night float rotation in PGY2 and 3 years eliminates the need for weeknight call and improves residents' education and quality of life.
+A night float rotation in PGY-2 and PGY-3 years eliminates the need for weeknight call and improves residents' education and quality of life.

-Moonlighting in PGY3 and 4 years allows senior residents to supplement their income, expand their teaching role, and maintain active engagement with the emergency and consult service at HUP.
+Moonlighting in PGY-3 and PGY-4 years allows senior residents to supplement their income, expand their teaching role, and maintain active engagement with the emergency and consult service at HUP and the CRC.